cap-js/docs/guides/using-services.md

 </div>

-Alternatively, you can set the options and flags for `cds import` in the _.cdsrc.json_ file in your project root:
+Alternatively, you can set the options and flags for `cds import` in your _.cdsrc.json_:

 ```json
 {